About Me, Alanna (she/her)

 My own experience with profound personal losses led me to professional roles expanding conversation around taboo topics, including mortality, aging, caregiving, death, and grief.
 Along the way, I've felt most alive when connecting at the tender spots of our humanity.
 As a native San Franciscan, my heart beats strongest when serving in this community.

-I fully believe that every one of us has the capacity to reclaim some of our own individual and relational power in order to live fully, on purpose!
+I fully believe that every one of us has the capacity to reclaim our own individual and relational power in order to live fully, on purpose!

-I also believe in the life-changing magic of dogs, burritos, and travel to far-off lands.
+I also believe in the life-changing magic of dogs and travel to far-off lands.

 Education and Experience